 New smart language learning apps are everywhere.
 From the lazy Google translate functions (like taking pictures of foreign texts or recording “live conversation” while you are trying to speak with a foreigner) to free or inexpensive personal private app language trainers that remind you daily to learn new words and grammar.
+There are even new language apps that use Artificial Intelligence to help speed up the learning time for students.
 Aren’t those tools and trends hurting your offline Language School business?

 Technology moves in such an amazing speed nobody of us can barely catch up with it.
 And with every trend, you have new opportunities to bring your Language school into the focus of possible customers and new students.
 If you do it right, new emerging technology can be your best friend.
 And you do not necessarily need to create and promote your own app, even that might be a valid option as well.